 At the conference, subject to any omitted conference due to an emergency situation described in the preceding paragraph, the student shall be informed of the reason for the disciplinary action and the evidence against them.
 The student shall be given the opportunity to present their version and evidence in their defense.
 This conference shall be held within two (2) school days of the date that the Charter School received knowledge of the suspendable offense, unless the student's parent or legal guardian waives this right, expressly is unwilling to attend, or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.
-No penalties may be imposed on a student for failure of the suspended student shall not be contingent upon attendance by the student's parent or guardian at the conference.
+No penalties may be imposed on a student for failure of the student's parent or guardian to attend a conference with the Principal or designee.
+Reinstatement of the suspended student shall not be contingent upon attendance by the student's parent or guardian at the conference.
 As a part of the conference, the Charter School will work with parents/guardians and students to facilitate the daily pick up and delivery of academic work through the Charter's School's main office.
 A student will be eligible to make- up any assignments missed during a suspension.